Making sense of ‘x’ - building multiplication fluency in LKS2

 'It has changed the way I approach multiplication.
 I plan to build in a lot more multiplicative work throughout the year next year to help build knowledge, understanding and confidence.
 I will definitely use a lot of the resources and activities one again in my everyday practice.
 I also think the assessment tasks and the ideas for building and tracking through each skill will definitely come in useful.'

-Three advisers from the HfL Primary mathematics team will lead the project: Charlie Harber, Rachel Rayner and Rachael Brown.
+Three advisers from the HfL Primary mathematics team lead the project: Charlie Harber, Rachel Rayner and Rachael Brown.

 1. One central training day for two delegates.